ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 2. Before rasterize begin, the primitive should have transformed from world space into clip space, divide by w and mapped into render target by viewport.
 Rasterizer determines primitive covered square in render target.
 How about a "pixel square" shared by multiple primitives?
 What if MSAA applies?
 3. HW rasterizer just handles 3 kinds primitives: point, line and triangle.
 What's the rules for these primitives?
+4. In D3D11, *D3D11_FILL_MODE* only support two modes: *D3D11_FILL_WIREFRAME* and *D3D11_FILL_SOLID*. [details](https://msdn.microsoft.com/en-us/library/windows/desktop/ff476131(v=vs.85).aspx)

+### what happens after Draw() is called?
+"Each draw method renders a single topology type.During rendering, incomplete primitives are silently discarded."
+This description is from microsoft msdn.
+What hanppens to D3D11 state and GPU Hardware State?
+It is not very clear.

+A typical render function does following things:
+1. update word, view, projection infomation from user input.
+2. Update perframe related infomation in constant buffer.
+3. clear render target and depth stencil.
+4. bind constant buffers of all stages.
+5. set shaders of each stage.
+6. set rasterizer state.
+7. bind vertex data and set primitive type.
+8. Draw() call
 ### environment map
 It is a GPU programming hack to implement *specular refelctive surface* by a cube map.
 - Generate a cube map to represent the eviroment irradiance.
 It depends on camera view, so it needs to be dynamically generated.